-Triumeq comes with a Medication Guide and a Warning Card that lists the symptoms of an allergic reaction.
-Carry this Warning Card with you at all times so you will know what symptoms to watch for.
+Triumeq comes with a Medication Guide and a Warning Card listing symptoms of an allergic reaction.
+Read this information and learn what symptoms to watch for.
+Keep the Wallet Card with you at all times.

 Store at room temperature away from moisture and heat.
 Keep the tablets in their original container, along with the packet or canister of moisture-absorbing preservative.